Posts

 Adaptive Equipment for Children with Cerebral Palsy Faith in her stander, a common piece of adaptive equipment for kids with cp

 We recently received Faith's report card of sorts called, "Annual Goals, Short-Term Objectives, and Periodic Review of Services."
 Which basically lets us know how Faith is doing with her therapies and special education/academics at school.
 These are the goals that we set up for her at the beginning of the year when we did her Individual Education Plan ( IEP ).
 Getting ready for school I was so happy to see that in each area, she is making " some progress ."
-In Occupational Therapy, they have been working on self-feeding.
+In occupational therapy, they have been working on self-feeding.
 This has been a challenge for her as it involves fine motor skills.
-She does have some high tone in her arms so she has to work through that in order to bring the spoon directly to her mouth.
-Her therapist in this ares says that Faith does fatigue during this exercise but that she is really motivated to work hard.
+She does have high tone in her arms, so she has to work through that in order to bring the spoon directly to her mouth.
+Her therapist in this area says that Faith fatigues during this exercise, but that she is really motivated to work hard.
 One of our goals is for Faith to begin to read.
-I am so proud of her that she knows all of her letter sounds and a
+I am so proud of her that she knows all of her letter sounds and at schoo

 Growing Girl

-Look at those long legs!
-Every where we go, people who know Faith comment, "I can't believe how much she's grown this summer."
+Everywhere we go, people who know Faith comment, "I can't believe how much she's grown this summer."
 We can't believe it either!
-We just weighed her the other day and she weighs 48 pounds.
+We just weighed her the other day, and she weighs 48 pounds.
 48 pounds!!
-That's so unbelievable to me as her weight has been an issue for so long but finally she is starting to fill out more and she even has a roll in her tummy!
+That's so unbelievable to me as her weight has been an issue for so long but finally, she is starting to fill out more and she even has a roll in her tummy!
 I also tried to measure her while she was lying down and as far as I could tell, she's about 47 inches tall - almost four feet!
+It won't be long before she doesn't fit in this swing anymore!
 Rob and I have had to make adjustments in the way that we carry her and bring her from room to room.
-We have to remember her legs are longer so we have to sort of turn sideways when we carry her into the bathroom or into her room.
-Every once in a while we forget how long she is and bump her feet on the wall or the doorway.
+We have to remember her legs are longer, so we have to sort of turn sideways when we carry her into the bathroom or into her room.
+Every once in a while, we forget how long she is and bump her feet on the wall or the doorway.
 This summer we have had to adjust her chair and need to adjust her stander as well.
-Just out of curiosity I looked in my baby b

 Traveling with Faith